metakai1/eliza-ubc/packages/plugin-load-database/docs/action runtime operation.md

 ### Q: When should I use an action vs a provider?
 A: Use an action when you need to:
-- Modify system state
-- Perform external operations
+- Perform discrete, command-like operations
-- Handle user commands
+- Handle user commands explicitly
 - Execute multi-step operations
 - Control conversation flow
+- Implement specific business logic

 Use a provider when you need to:
-- Supply context to the LLM
+- Inject dynamic context into conversations
-- Read (but not modify) state
+- Manage state across interactions
-- Format information for context
+- Bridge between agent and external systems
+- Process messages before agent handling
-- Provide real-time data
+- Supply real-time data and context

+The key difference is that actions are explicit operations triggered by specific conditions or commands, while providers run on every message to supply context and manage state.
+Both can modify state, but they do so for different purposes - actions for specific operations, providers for ongoing state management.

 ### Q: How do actions interact with state?
 A: Actions can both read and modify state through: